sdorra/airline/Migrating.md

 You can create your own custom restrictions by doing the following:

-- Define an `OptionRestriction` and/or `ArgumentsRestriction` that implements the restriction.
+- Create a class that implements `OptionRestriction` and/or `ArgumentsRestriction` and enforces your restriction.
 Each restriction interface has a different method signature so a restriction can be implemented that applies to multiple things.
-- Define an annotation that you will use to denote your restriction
+- Create an annotation that you will use to denote your restriction.
+Remember to specify the retention for your annotation as `RUNTIME`
-- Define an `OptionRestrictionFactory` and/or `ArgumentsRestrictionFactory` that understands how to convert your annotation into a restriction instance
+- Create a class that implements `OptionRestrictionFactory` and/or `ArgumentsRestrictionFactory`.
+This class does the work of converting your annotation into a restriction instance
 - Register your restriction:
   `RestrictionRegistry.addOptionRestriction(MyAnnotation.class, new MyRestrictionFactory());`

+You can now apply your annotation to the option/arguments field you want to restrict.

+## Extended Help

+Extended help for commands is now specified via the `HelpSection` interface.
+This interface allows for supporting a variety of different extended help formats and the built-in help generators will automatically include discovered help sections in their outputs.

+This interface is itself derived from the more basic `HelpHint` interface.
+This interface is typically implemented by other classes that serve some function as well as provided some extended help such as `OptionRestriction` implementations.
+Again the built-in help generators will automatically include restrictions which provide help hints when formatting help for options and arguments.

+Similar to restrictions extra help sections are automatically discovered by examining the annotations present on classes marked with `@Command`.
+The `HelpSectionRegistry` is used to map annotations into instances of `HelpSection`.

+### Custom Help Sections

+You can create your own custom help section by doing the following:

+- Create a class that implements `HelpSection`, you can derive from `BasicSection` to get yourself started
+- Create an annotation that you will use to denote your help section.
+Remember to specify the retention for your annotation as `RUNTIME`
+- Create a class that implements `HelpSectionFactory`.
+This class does the work of converting your annotation into a `HelpSection` instance
+- Register your help section:
+    `HelpSectionRegistry.addFactory(MyAnnotation.class, new MySectionFactory());`

+You can now apply your annotation to command classes for which you wish to provide extra help.

 ## Parsing Changes